Hejaz Air Force: Personnel challenges

 At the same time, King Hussein recruited personnel from around the world.
 On 29 July 1921 Captain Brooke, formerly of the Royal Air Force and accompanied by T. E. Lawrence, arrived, met with the King at Jeddah and started to create the infrastructure for the air force.
 Staff were very international.
 The chief mechanic, Maximov, was from Russia and the chief pilot, Leonida Schiona, from Italy.
 Another Russian, Nikolai Naidenov, was also a pilot.
 They were joined on 5 January 1922 by two more Russian pilots, another Russian mechanic, a Greek pilot and a Greek mechanic.
 By that time, Brookes had already left for Egypt, the harbinger of a persistent problem the small force had retaining pilots.
 The rest soon followed.

 Retaining staff was a constant challenge.
 New recruits arrived from many countries, but morale was so poor few stayed for long.
 There was also a challenge with competency.
 For example, of the Russian pilots who arrived in January 1922, one crashed on his first flight and the other claimed to be an expert in seaplanes and incapable of flying from land.
-In fact, when a new mechanic named Klibensky arrived on 8 April 1922, he found he was the only extant member of the Air Force.
+In fact, when a new mechanic named Klibensky arrived on 8 April 1922, he found he was the only extant member of the air force.
 One solution was to train indigenous pilots.
 11 April 1923 saw the first flight of Abdul Salam Sarhan, who was followed by Hassan Nazer on 3 August 1924.

 Action

-Despite these challenges, the Air Force did take an active part in the defence of the realm in the Hejaz-Nejd War between Hejaz and the Sultanate of Nejd.
+Despite these challenges, Hejaz Air Force did take an active part in the defence of the realm in the Hejaz-Nejd War between Hejaz and the Sultanate of Nejd.
 Ibn Saud attacked Ta'if on 29 August 1924 and the Ikhwan quickly proved more than a match for the Hejaz forces.
-The Air Force was called in to support the outnumbered Hejaz troops.
+The air force was called in to support the outnumbered Hejaz troops.
 During the Battle of Mecca, a lone pilot, a White Russian émigré named Shirkoff, undertook reconnaissance sorties twice daily with an Arab observer.
 The airmen also undertook bombing missions by the simple expedient of throwing shells or grenades over the side of the aircraft.
 A bombing raid took place on Mecca on 3 January 1925.
 These makeshift bombs were also a huge hazard, killing Shirkoff and two crew members on 18 January during the Battle of Jeddah when their DH.9C aircraft exploded and crashed while flying over an enemy camp.
-These proved to be the Air Force's only fatalities while flying in action.
+These proved to be the air force's only fatalities while flying in action.
 However, crashes had destroyed all but one of the fleet's aircraft by the end of May 1925.
 The arrival of six second-hand DH.9 aircraft with twelve Lewis machine guns, 120 cases of ammunition and 500 bombs on 20 August, along with an influx of German pilots and crew provided by Steffen & Heyman of Berlin gave the force a much needed boost but it was insufficient to stem the tide and, when Ali bin Hussein capitulated on 21 December 1925, the kingdom ceased to exist as an independent entity.